HarrisonHemstreet/TIL-2023/til.md

 By providing zero-cost abstractions, Rust encourages developers to write expressive and safe code without sacrificing performance.
 This is a significant advantage of the language, as it allows programmers to create efficient, maintainable, and secure software even in performance-critical domains.

+# 31 July 2023
+TIL:
+* I guess everything is a type in Rust..? https://rust-unofficial.github.io/too-many-lists/first-new.html -> context: "Self is an alias for "that type I wrote at the top next to impl".
+Great for not repeating yourself!"